 Wills, Trust and Estate Law

-Whether you are new homeowner in Florida or a long-time resident, it's always a good idea to review your existing estate plan with a Florida attorney.
+Whether you are a new homeowner in Florida or a long-time resident, it's always a good idea to review your existing estate plan with a Florida attorney.
 Wills of Florida residents will be probated in Florida and Florida laws will determine the meaning and validity of those Wills.

 Here are some of the issues we evaluate for our estate planning clients: